 Rand has been a vocal advocate for term limits, a balanced-budget amendment, a Read the Bills Act, and an audit of the Federal Reserve.
 He has gained prominence for his independent positions on many political issues.

-Rand has been married for over 20 years to Kelley Ashby of Russellville, Ky., and they have three sons.
+Rand has been married for 23 years to Kelley Ashby of Russellville, Ky., and they have three sons.
 He is the son of former Republican Congressman and presidential candidate Ron Paul of Texas.